 What to Do When You Have Ants in Your Compost

 Getting rid of ants in your compost may seem hard since there tend to be thousands in a colony, but the truth is, you only need to be diligent about working on it.
 I have seen quite a few home remedies for ant removal, but most are more complicated than it needs to be.
 If you don’t mind adding chemicals to your compost pile, you can buy a commercial ant remover.
 Just be careful since you may do more harm to your compost pile than help this way.

 In all honesty, I would not recommend using an ant poison on your compost pile at all.
 You’re liable to destroy your pile with the chemicals.
 I personally choose not to do that since I want my compost as organic as it can be.
-We use ours for vegetable gardening and I’d rather not be eating something grown in chemical based soil if I can help it.
+We use ours for vegetable gardening (Six Dollar Family) and I’d rather not be eating something grown in chemical based soil if I can help it.

 Organic Ways to Remove Ants

 A more safe method is to use food-grade Diatomaceous Earth.
 In case you weren’t aware, it is one of my favorite products ever simply because there are so many uses for Diatomaceous Earth in and around your home.
 To remove ants from compost using DE, add it to your compost and turn it well to mix the DE into the pile.
 DE is sharp and when ingested by small crawling insects such as ants and fleas, it literally slices their stomachs.

 I have also heard of people using coffee grounds to remove them, boiling water and even baking soda.
 Those methods just seem like a lot of fuss to me especially since you need large amounts of them; more than what is likely already in your compost pile.